DimitarChristoff/StrongPass/README.md

 How to use
 ----------

-Get MooTools (1.4.5 ideally).
-No -more required.
+Get MooTools (1.4.5+, ideally 1.5.1).
+No mootools-more required.
 Have a password field and some CSS.

 ```html